srct/go/README.md

 you install python and git.

-**MacOS**

-Open terminal and run the following command:
+**macOS (Formerly OS X)**

+This tutorial uses the third party Homebrew package manager for macOS, which allows you to install packages from your terminal just as easily as you could on a Linux based system.
+You could use another package manager (or not use one at all), but Homebrew is highly reccomended.
-If you have Homebrew installed skip the following command

-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+To get homebrew, run the following command in a terminal: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)`

-This installs Homebrew on your Mac

-Next run the command:

-`brew update`

-This updates Homebrew
+**Note**: You do NOT need to use `sudo` when running any Homebrew commands, and it likely won't work if you do.

+Next, to make sure Homebrew is up to date, run `brew update`
-Next we install python and git with:

-`brew install python git`
+Finally we can install python and git with `brew install python git`

 ### Cloning the Go Codebase
 Now, we're going to clone down a copy of the Go codebase from [git.gmu.edu](http://git.gmu.edu/srct/go), the SRCT code respository.